2017 Hawai‘i Private School Guide

 Inquire About Financial Aid

 It’s easy to get caught up in the application process, but don’t forget to ask about the financial-aid process.
-Forty-three Hawai‘i private schools will require you to complete what are called the SSS (School and Student Service) Financial Aid forms.
+Many schools offer financial aid.
+To be considered, you must complete what are called the SSS (School and Student Service) Financial Aid forms.
 While the form is the same, the schools establish their own due dates, which can be from December to April.
 Since most financial-aid forms are due before April 15, you’ll need to send a copy of your tax return, usually required later.

 For families applying to Catholic schools, another source of aid may be the Augustine Educational Foundation.
 For more on the group, see augustinefoundation.org.
 Aid applications are available online at the foundation’s website and from all Hawai‘i Catholic-school offices in mid-January.
 Applications must be returned by the middle of March.
 There are other aid sources for Catholic-school students as well.

 After you submit your application forms and perhaps your financial-aid packet, you’ll have a little time to collect supplemental materials, such as transcripts and teacher recommendations.
 Most schools use a common recommendation form created by HAIS, copies of which are available on the HAIS website.
 In addition, if your child is an athlete, get a letter from his or her coach.
 A musician?
 Then the band leader or music teacher.
 Your child does volunteer work?
 Get a letter from the organization.
 Make it as easy as possible for these people to help you.
 Give them stamped, addressed envelopes.
 Remember to check with the school to make sure the materials have arrived.